-- PIRSA Fisheries and Aquaculture work together with industry and other government departments to solve specific issues related to new developments and changes to existing licence sites to ensure that community values are upheld, and to ensure all other relevant government legislation is adhered to, such as the Environment Protection Act 1993.
-Generally, the Case Manager will work closely with applicants to ensure their proposals align with these interests and requirements as the application progresses through each step. - PIRSA Fisheries and Aquaculture receive requests from licence holders for variations of licence conditions.
-Case Manager processes requests using a pragmatic approach, based on the implications and timeliness of the question or issue to be considered. - PIRSA Fisheries and Aquaculture receive requests from licence holders for consideration of financial alleviation due to experiencing cases of hardship.
-This may result in a waiver of application or on-going fees under the Act.
-Functions of this activity include internal and external correspondence, collation of financial data, pursuing independent third party advice or reports. - PIRSA Fisheries and Aquaculture, in conjunction with Fisheries Officers conduct site visits to understand and address site specific matters or environmental and licensing issues.
+• PIRSA Fisheries and Aquaculture will work together with industry and other government departments to solve specific issues related to new developments and changes to existing lease and licence sites to ensure that legislated community interests are properly taken into account, and all other relevant government legislation is adhered to, such as the Environment Protection Act 1993.
+Generally, the Case Manager will work closely with applicants to ensure their proposals align with these interests and requirements as the application progresses through each step.

+- Maintaining the mechanism to link lease area with transfers of Commonwealth statutory fishing rights established by the Australian Fisheries Management Authority (AFMA). - PIRSA Fisheries and Aquaculture receives requests from lease and licence holders for variations of licence conditions or lease arrangements.
+The Case Manager processes requests using a pragmatic approach, based on the implications and timeliness of the question or issue to be considered.